 To help with your decision, consider these questions:

 There are a lot of questions to ask yourself and there is a lot of information to consider.
 It’s okay to feel stressed and confused as you attempt to decide.
-The best thing you can do is to talk with people you can trust and find the most accurate information.
+The best thing you can do is to talk to people you can trust and find the most accurate information.
 Then it is ultimately up to you to decide.

 You have several types of adoption to choose from when considering an adoption plan.
 Will it be open, semi-open, or closed?
 Will it be private or will you use an agency?

 If you choose an open or semi-open adoption plan, you can know your child and be a part of your child’s life to an extent.
 Open adoption is a broad term that means you and the adoptive family will have access to each other’s personal information and have the option to contact each other.
+In a fully open adoption, all types of contact are shared, including personal visits, without the mediation of an adoption professional.
+In all forms of open adoption, the adoptive parents will hold all the rights as legal parents.

 A semi-open adoption can involve contact between you and the adoptive parents, but it is all mediated through an adoption professional.
 The parents share little if any contact information if they choose.
 This type of adoption can become more open if both parties agree to exchange more personal information.

 If you choose a closed adoption, your privacy and the privacy of the adoptive family are protected and you won’t have contact with the family or child during or after the process.
-Your record as the biological parent will be kept sealed.
+Your record as biological parent will be kept sealed.
 This effectively prevents you and your child from finding out about each other.

 There are unique reasons, based on the individual, that make each option a good fit for a woman’s adoption plan.
 What works for someone may not be what you want and that’s okay.
 At Pathway to Hope, you have the opportunity to explore each option and how it will affect your life.
 Remember, it’s your choice!